igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 MIN_STREAM_DATA frames that do not increase the stream's Min Stream Offset MUST be ignored.

+The sender MUST NOT send a STREAM frame with an Offset smaller then Min Stream Offset for the stream.

+The value of the Largest Received Offset of the stream is immediately advanced upon receipt, if it is smaller than Sent Data.

 Effect of MIN_STREAM_DATA on Flow Control   {#flow-control}
 =========================================